 Overnight Weet-bix is a Tik Tok food trend which involves crumbling and soaking Weetabix in milk and then topping it with a variety of layers such as fruit and yogurt.

-Using the same concept of Overnight Oats, Overnight Weetabix is prepared the night before, chilled in the refrigerator, and ready to be eaten the next morning.
+Using the same concept of Overnight Oats, or chia pudding, Overnight Weetabix is prepared the night before, chilled in the refrigerator, and ready to be eaten the next morning.

 However, instead of mixing everything together, as you do with overnight oats, you layer the ingredients when making the Weet-bix version.